teamhacksmiths/food-drivr/README.md

 to setup the database schema.

 ## Deployment

-If processes are needed, they will need to be setup in the Procfile.
+The app will be deployed to Heroku.
+Instructions for doing so can be found [at this link] (https://blog.codeship.com/deploying-docker-rails-app/).

 ## Built With
 Ruby on Rails